jecki/DHParser/documentation_src/manuals/03_transform.rst

-Given that this structure is not relevant in the further processing of the parsed document one might ask the question why not a very much simplified URL-parser might have been suficient.
+Given that this structure is not relevant in the further processing of the parsed document one might ask the question why not a very much simplified URL-parser might have been sufficient.
 A possible reason for specifying a detailed parser in cases where the structure does not matter is to capture syntax errors early on.
 Otherwise a misspelled URL that hasn't been rejected by a simplified parser might cause trouble later on.
 In cases where this is not to